Thanksgiving in New York 2021

 Go to the Macy’s Thanksgiving Day Parade!
 It’s also live on TV (channel NBC).
 Immediately following the parade is another Thanksgiving institution, the National Dog Show.
 After dinner, a popular Thanksgiving custom is to watch movies (at home or in the cinema).
 Since the majority of Broadway shows and museums are closed on Thanksgiving Day, you can expect the evening to be quieter and slower-paced than usual.
 You can start your Black Friday shopping as early as Thanksgiving evening.

 Do you want to be front and centre at the parade, without having to queue at the crack of dawn to secure your spot?
-Then book this Thanksgiving Day Parade Breakfast.
+Then book this Thanksgiving Day Parade Premium Viewing Brunch.
 The breakfast takes place in a perfect location, situated along the route on 6th Avenue.
-Enjoy a bagel breakfast and take in the magical parade as it passes by.

 If you want to do something special on Thanksgiving, then I suggest taking the Thanksgiving Dinner Cruise.
 You’ll be able to enjoy the Manhattan skyline at night while the executive chef cooks a wonderful meal.
 It’s the perfect way to sit back and relax.
 You’re back at 22:00, so if you’re set on shopping you’ll be able to join in the Black Friday madness.